Defenses and Exemptions to Superfund Liability

 A potentially responsible party (PRP) may avoid joint and several liability if it can prove that the harm it caused can be separated from the harm caused by other PRPs (this is rare due to the co-mingling of wastes at Superfund sites).
 Although a cleanup is often divided among PRPs to perform or pay for, that does not mean that the harm caused by each PRP's waste can be separated.

 Section 107(d) of the Superfund law provides that persons shall not be liable for costs or damages for actions or inactions taken in the course of "rendering care, assistance, or advice in accordance with the National Contingency Plan (NCP) or at the direction of an on-scene coordinator. . . ."
 These non-liable parties are frequently referred to as "Good Samaritans."
-EPA recently issued guidance relating to Good Samaritans performing removal work at hard rock mine sites.
-[More information on EPA's Good Samaritan Initiative.]
+EPA has issued guidance relating to Good Samaritans performing removal work at hard rock mine sites, which is available from the good samaritan category of the Superfund Enforcement Policy and Guidance Database.
+Additional information is also available from the Agency's NPDES website regarding industrial discharges associated with mining sites.

 In 2002, Congress added liability protections for landowners who meet certain criteria.
 Specifically, landowners who meet the criteria of a bona fide prospective purchaser, innocent landowner, or contiguous property owner are now protected from Superfund liability.
 Additional information is available from the landowner liability protections Web page and policy and guidance documents are available within the landowner liability category of the Superfund cleanup policy and guidance database.